luxonis/depthai-hardware/docs/source/pages/OAK-D-SR.rst

   Interfacing with the :ref:`OAK-SoM` is also possible with OAK-D connector pads J4, J5, and J6.
 These pads are designed for the Amphenol/FCI
   20021121-00010T1LF or equivalent.
 Please refer to the schematics for pinout information.

   The reset button is not populated by default on the OAK-D, but can be added.
-Alternativey, the :ref:`OAK-SoM`can be reset by shorting RST to ground.
+Alternatively, the :ref:`OAK-SoM`can be reset by shorting RST to ground.

   The 5V LED indicates 5V power is present on the PCBA.
 The PG LED indicates "power good" from the OAK-SoM.
 The "RUN" LED indicates that the OAK-SoM is not in reset.